 You can also watch our video on how to create a branch office in Vietnam:

 Documents needed to set up a branch in Vietnam

 It is crucial to submit the right documents when you apply to incorporate a branch in Vietnam.
 In this case, you are recommended to take assistance from experts.
 Our company formation agents in Vietnam can guide you in detail about the set of documents which you are required to present.
 They can also guide you in case you want to open a branch office in another Asian country, for example in India.
 Their partners from indiacompanyformation.com can help you extend your business there or even set up a new company in India.
 However, you can also find below general guidance about the required paperwork.
-The foreign company must prepare the following documents upon the registration of a Vietnam branch office:
+The foreign company must prepare the following documents upon the registration of a Vietnam branch office in 2024: